 3-6 months of age:

-- Child will ‘play’ between feedings and eat when waking from nap to encourage going to sleep on their own.
+- Children will play between feedings and eat when waking from nap to encourage going to sleep on their own.

 6-9 months of age: